WildernessLabs/Documentation/docs/Meadow/Meadow_Desktop/Meadow_Blazor/index.md

 You'll decide on the architecture of your Blazor application but a common pattern is to create view models to support razor pages.

-Below is example code to present sensor for a `BME680` atmospheric sensor.
+Below is example code to present sensor data for a `BME680` atmospheric sensor.

 ![Meadow.Blazor running in a web browser](meadow_blazor.jpg)